 - Those with under 6’s in Abu Dhabi it is definitely worth joining Abu Dhabi Mums to take advantage of their play area at the Dome Clubhouse @Rawdat (note the actual Dome has now been bulldozed but the clubhouse remains!!)
 At 20dhs a session per family this is a steal for a sanity saver!
-Note AD Mums is a member only club – join via Facebook (its now FREE).
+Note AD Mums is a member only club – join via Facebook (it’s now FREE).
 (Not all playgroups are running over the summer but if you can’t find one that fits – volunteer!!
 Even if you are brand new here, you get out what you put in for these clubs.

-- Music Monkeys has been my saviour in Abu Dhabi for a couple of years now; These music classes are perfect for the under-4 crowd and thanks to their expanding team of music teachers, classes now run through the summer – in 2016 these will be held on Tuesday mornings at the Dome (great to combine with and AD mums session!).
+- Music Monkeys has been my saviour in Abu Dhabi for a couple of years now; These music classes are perfect for the under-4 crowd and thanks to their expanding team of music teachers, classes now run through the summer.

 - And those in Dubai, sick of all the same old soft plays?
 Check out this amazing pretend play located in Galleries Lafayette, Dubai Mall – thanks to Laura from Life with Baby Kicks for this discovery and Mattel Play Town located at City Walk Dubai thanks to top Dubai family blogger Tarana at Sand in My Toes.

 - Don’t forget if you are travelling anywhere around the desert, having your car ready for the journey is vitally important – there are some great timely tips here from Housewives of AD.

 Do you have any other hidden gems for extreme heat summer survival?